knewyousir/webFEF-session-9/README.md

 ### 1.3.3.
 REVIEW: removeActiveClass

-This appeared twice and the video switcher was broken.
-We consolidated it into:
+Since adding and removing the active class was becoming an activity that we needed for multiple scripts we consolidated it into two functions:

 ```js
 var removeActiveClass = function (elements) {